Attention to detail

 The manager asked me to update the numbers in the SteerCo document.

-Finally, I got some meaningful tasks to do.
-Before that, I was running some errands and doing some tactical things.
+Finally, I got a meaningful task to do.
+Before that, I was running errands and handling some tactical tasks.

 It was not a difficult task.
 I thought I had nailed it.